vivek1729/Picthinker-HackU13/README.md

 Picthinker-HackU13
 ==================

-The web app searches for relevant images for yahoo news articles by analysing the content of the news feed and generating concept keywords out of it.
+The web application searches for relevant images for yahoo news articles by analysing the content of the news feed and generating concept keywords out of it.
 The keywords are then used to generate tags and flickr photos with title,description and tags matching our keyowords are returned.
 The app returns the 10 most relevant images it manages to find.